ksenyakom/spring_boot_web_service/web-service/errorCode.md

 12 - Can not read Tag
 14 - Can not delete Tag
 15 - Can not read all Tag
-16 - Can not read certificates by tag
-17 - Can not read Tag name
-18 - Can not check if tag with name = ? exist

 19 - Tag with name = %s already exist
 20 - validation failed
 21 - "No tags with name " + tagName
 22 - Can not read certificates by tag (tag = " + tag + ")."
 23 - "Can not read certificates by name (name = " + name + ")."
 24 - search certificate validation failed

-25 - Can not read tags id for GiftCertificate (id = %s) 26 - Can not update list of tags id for GiftCertificate (id = %s) 27 - No fields to change found for GiftSertificate
+27 - No fields to change found for GiftSertificate
 28 - Tag with name = %s does not exist
 29 - You can not choose id for tag